Edited by: Jessica Merritt

 Hot Tip: If you’re passing by The Mirage en route to Treasure Island, check out The Volcano that erupts hourly starting from 8 p.m. to 11 p.m.

-If you and your kids want to get up close and even touch some incredible animals, head to the SeaQuest Interactive Aquarium.
+If you and your kids want to get up close with and even touch some incredible animals, head to the SeaQuest Interactive Aquarium.

 Guests can have hands-on encounters with birds, reptiles, and plenty of cuddly mammals.
 For those daring enough, you can even snorkel with reef sharks, fish, and stingrays!